-A civilized society believes in the fundamental importance of Consumer Protection
+Certainly, Every civilized society believes in the fundamental importance of Consumer Protection.

 Who is a consumer?

-In consumer protection laws in Pakistan Section 2(c) of the PCPA, 2005 defines the term “Consumer” as under:
+Consumer protection laws in Pakistan Section 2(c) of the PCPA, 2005 defines the term “Consumer” as under.

 What are consumer rights?